'Extraordinary' homelessness hearing held in LA's Skid Row - WTMJ

 City Councilman Mike Bonin said the bureaucratic system “is just fundamentally not designed to meet the level of crisis we’re in.”
 He said the best remedy would be a consent decree, which would effectively end the lawsuit with a settlement giving the judge ultimate power to order the city and county to build shelters and provide services.

+While a consent decree could provide politicians some cover for their lack of solutions, allowing them to “hide behind a federal judge,” it’s not a magic bullet, said Gary Blasi, professor emeritus of law at University of California, Los Angeles.
+Any orders made by the judge could ultimately be appealed to the 9th Circuit Court of Appeals and overturned, he said.

+“Federal judges have a lot of power to stop things from happening.
+They don’t have much power to actually make things happen,” Blasi told The Associated Press.

-County Supervisor Hilda Solis said she wasn’t sure a consent decree was the answer, though she acknowledged a “not in my backyard” attitude was hindering housing construction in some neighborhoods.
+County Supervisor Hilda Solis told the court she wasn’t sure a consent decree was the answer, though she acknowledged a “not in my backyard” attitude was hindering housing construction in some neighborhoods.

 Solis said landlords tell her: “How dare you place a facility within 5, 10 minutes of high-rise apartment buildings, when we’re trying to attract tenants?”